LeaderOnePro/Operit/README(E).md

 ## 📄 License

-This project is licensed under a **Modified GPLv3 License**:
+This project is licensed under the [GNU LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.html) license.

-✅ Based on [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) open source
-✅ Derivative works must be open-sourced on GitHub/GitLab/Gitee
-✅ Must credit original project in README: `https://github.com/AAswordman/Operit`

-> 💡 These requirements ensure the community can track and review all derivative works, prevent malicious modifications, and provide security for users.
+In simple terms, this means:
+- You are free to use, modify, and distribute the code of this project.
+- If you modify the code and distribute it, you must also open-source your modified parts under the LGPLv3 license.

-For full license details, please see the [LICENSE](LICENSE) file.
+- For more details, please see the [LICENSE](LICENSE) file.

 ---